-There are easy steps that can help you propagate a Treubii moonlight plant in no time.
+There are easy steps which can help you propagate a Treubii moonlight plant in no time.
 Follow these simple steps and have many more Treubii moonlight plants at home.

-Stem cuttings propagate the plant.
-You should take cuttings from healthy plants with at least two nodes or leaf joints.
-The best time for taking cuttings is during the spring or summer months, when growth is rapid.
+The plant is propagated by stem cuttings.
+Cuttings should be taken from healthy plants with at least two nodes or leaf joints.
+The best time for taking cuttings is during spring or summer months when growth is rapid.

 Once rooted, ensure to have them where they will get plenty of light and water.
-You can also grow new plants from seeds, but propagation through seeds takes longer than the cutting method mentioned above.
+You can also grow new plants from seeds but propagation through seeds takes longer than cutting method mentioned above.

 FAQs on How to Take Care of Treubii Moonlight